hathibelagal-dev/instantpolyglot/docs/eng/Scottish_Gaelic.md

 These dialects can differ in pronunciation, vocabulary, and some grammatical features.
 For example:

-- The word for "sun" is **grian** in most dialects, but **grèin** in some southern dialects.
+- The word for “sun” is **grian** in most dialects, but **grèin** in some southern dialects.
 - The future tense ending -idh is often pronounced as [i] in northern dialects but as [ɪç] in southern dialects.

 ## Lenition

-Lenition is a important phonological process in Scottish Gaelic where certain consonants are "softened" in specific grammatical contexts.
-This is marked in writing by adding an "h" after the consonant.
+Lenition is a important phonological process in Scottish Gaelic where certain consonants are “softened” in specific grammatical contexts.
+This is marked in writing by adding an “h” after the consonant.
 Not all consonants can be lenited.

 Lenitable consonants and their lenited forms: